top of page

 Summary

-The Beit Trust offers annually a number of Postgraduate Masters or PhD Scholarships abroad for studies or research to graduates who are domiciled in (the beneficial area).
-The Trust is pleased to announce a new partnership with the University of Pretoria for the new South African academic year beginning January 2025.
+The Beit Trust offers annually some Postgraduate Masters or PhD Scholarships abroad for studies or research to graduates who are domiciled in (the beneficial area).
+The Trust is pleased to announce a new partnership with the University of Pretoria for the new South African academic year beginning September 2025.

 Benefits:

-• Fees and costs of tuition and related academic expenses are paid by the Trust direct to the universities.
+• Fees, tuition costs and related academic expenses.
+These are paid by the Trust directly to the partner universities.

-• Other allowances are paid for arrival, a laptop and printing of a thesis, and return home.
+• Other allowances are paid for arrival, a laptop and departure.

-• Economy Class air passages are provided by the Trust for the initial journey to the place of study, and for the return at the end of the course.
+• Economy Class tickets are provided for the initial journey to the place of study and on final return.

 Eligibility: